 How many of Hodges degree programs are accredited?

-Currently, many of Hodges’ business programs, as well as its physical therapist assistant and clinical mental health counseling programs, are accredited.
+Currently, many of Hodges’ business programs, as well as its physical therapist assistant are accredited.
 The university’s Bachelor of Science in nursing degree program is currently seeking accreditation through the Accreditation Commission for Education in Nursing (ACEN).

 Johnson School of Business